theislab/sfaira/docs/adding_datasets.rst

     See also section `Loading multiple files of similar structure`.
     You can simply hardcode a file name in the ``load()`` function and skip defining it here if you are writing a single file loader.
+    Note: A sample is a an object similar to a count matrix or a `.h5ad`, the definition of biological or technical batches or samples within one count matrix does not affect this entry.

 .. _sec-dataset-wise:
 Dataset-wise